Research

 Stéphanie Robert next to a microscopePhoto: Erik Abel

 The aim of our research is to elucidate the molecular mechanisms underlying the regulation of plant morphogenesis via understanding the process of cell shape acquisition and its associated signaling pathways.
-We are particularly focusing our studies on auxin transport and signaling, endomembrane trafficking and cell wall function in cell shape acquisition.
-Most of our work is established on the model plant Arabidopsis thaliana but we also work on spruce, poplar and tomato.
-Have also a look on our external group homepage: http://srobertgroup.com.
+We are particularly focusing our studies on auxin transport and signaling and cell wall function in cell shape acquisition.
+Most of our work is established on the model plant Arabidopsis thaliana but we also work on poplar and lupin.
+Have also a look on our external group homepage: https://srobertgroup.com

 Collage of four photos showing a 24-well plate with one seedling growing in every well is shown on the left, a microscope image of an Arabidopsis root on the second left, a microscope image of an apical hook on the second right and jigsaw-puzzle-shaped leaf pavement cells on the right.
 Figure legend: A) Chemical screening in a 24-well plate.
 The chemical genomics approach uses small molecules for rapid dissection of biological mechanisms and gene networks in ways not feasible with mutation-based approaches (picture: Siamsa Doyle).; B) Confocal microscopy image of Arabidopsis thaliana root- Immunostain labeling of PIN-FORMED 1 (purple) and 2 (blue) (picture: Siamsa Doyle); C) Confocal microscopy image of Arabidopsis thaliana apical hook - Propidium iodide staining (white) highlights the plasma membrane of epidermal cells (picture: Sara Raggi); D) Confocal microscopy image of Arabidopsis thaliana leaf pavement cells - The Arabidopsis line imaged expresses an auxin response marker in the nucleus (blue to green/yellow).
 The plasma membrane is stained with propidium iodide (red) (picture: Zahra Rahneshan).